Signs Your Website Needs a Redesign

 Any website needs ongoing management and optimization as standard, but sometimes more drastic changes are needed.
 If your inbound marketing efforts are bringing in plenty of targeted, relevant traffic to your website but performance is slipping, chances are you need a website redesign.

-In this article, we’ve got five warning signs that suggest your website is in need of some design improvements – and how you can determine specific problems that need fixing.
+Five warning signs that suggest your website is in need of some design improvements – and how you can determine specific problems that need fixing.

 1. Low conversion rates